 How do you measure prices and determine the cheapest retailer?

-Why have you changed the way you measure prices?
+Why did you change the way you measure prices?

 Over the years we’ve enhanced the Grocer 33 in numerous ways to ensure it remains relevant and reflective of the latest market dynamics.
-The latest change is to the methodology we use to rank the cheapest supermarket every week.
-Informed by consumer research conducted by Toluna & Harris Interactive we now include loyalty prices in our price measurement.
+The change to the methodology we use to rank the cheapest supermarket every week was informed by consumer research conducted by Toluna & Harris Interactive through which we now include loyalty prices in our price measurement.
 You can read a fuller explanation of the reasons for the changes in the explanation here.

 Why don’t you shop the discounters more regularly?